 \section{Abstract}

-A Gaussian process is proposed as a model for the posterior distribution of the local predictive ability of a model or expert, conditional on a vector of covariates, from historical predictions in the form of log predictive scores.
+{A Gaussian process is proposed as a model for the posterior distribution of the local predictive ability of a model or expert, conditional on a vector of covariates, from historical predictions in the form of log predictive scores.
 Assuming Gaussian expert predictions and a Gaussian data generating process, a linear transformation of the predictive score follows a noncentral chi-squared distribution with one degree of freedom.
-Motivated by this we develop a non-central chi-squared Gaussian process regression to flexibly model local predictive ability, with the posterior distribution of the latent GP function and kernel hyperparameters sampled by Hamiltonian Monte Carlo.
-We show that a cube-root transformation of the log scores is approximately Gaussian with homoscedastic variance, which makes it possible to estimate the model much faster by marginalizing the latent GP function analytically.
-Linear pools based on learned local predictive ability are applied to predict daily bike usage in Washington DC.
+Motivated by this we develop a noncentral chi-squared Gaussian process regression to flexibly model local predictive ability, with the posterior distribution of the latent GP function and kernel hyperparameters sampled by Hamiltonian Monte Carlo.
+We show that a cube-root transformation of the log scores is approximately Gaussian with homoscedastic variance, making it possible to estimate the model much faster by marginalizing the latent GP function analytically.
+A multi-output Gaussian process regression is also introduced to model the dependence in predictive ability between experts, both for inference and prediction purposes.
+Linear pools based on learned local predictive ability are applied to predict daily bike usage in Washington DC.}